stanfordnlp/dspy/docs/docs/quick-start/getting-started-02.md

 In [Getting Started I: Basic Question Answering](/docs/quick-start/getting-started-01), we've set up the DSPy LM, loaded some data, and loaded a metric for evaluation.

-Let's do these again and also download the corpus data that we will use for RAG search.
+First, let's download the corpus data that we will use for RAG search.
 The next cell will seek to download 4 GBs, so it may take a few minutes.
 A future version of this notebook will come with a cache that allows you to skip downloads and the pytorch installation.

 ```python
 import os